Automattic/jetpack/readme.txt

 **Enhancements**

-* Admin Experience: Improve timing our "just in time messages" for new sites setting up Jetpack for the first time.
+* Admin Experience: Improve our "just in time messages" and "Recommended Features" for new sites setting up Jetpack for the first time.
-* Admin Experience: Ensure we display the "Recommended Features" card when you visit the Jetpack dashboard for the first time.
 * JSON API: Add behind the scene improvements to support the WordPress.com site management experience.
 * Portfolios: Remove the "Portfolio Items" description that would display on some themes.
 * Sync: Report details on what is queued up to sync on the status endpoint.